 Muscat of Alexandria is the most common Muscat nowadays around the eastern Mediterranean although the majority of the vines are grown for fruit and raisins rather than for wine.
 In southern Italy and around Sicily, however, the vine – known locally as Zibibbo - is responsible for a host of sticky dessert wines, including the fashionable Moscato di Pantelleria and Moscato di Lipari.
 The contrast between these syrups and the grapey froth also produced from Muscat in the north-west of Italy could hardly be greater.

 A third member of the Muscat family, Muscat Ottonel, predominates in the old Hapsburg empire in eastern Europe (whereas Muscat Blanc or Tamyanka in Russian was the Muscat of choice in the old Russian empire, as ancient and long-lived Muscats of several colours from the Massandra imperial winery in Yalta attest).
 This 19th century crossing bred in the Loire from the table grape Chasselas and a lesser local Muscat is far from the most positively-flavoured Muscat, although it has been known to produce the odd impressive late harvest example in Austria's Burgenland.
-In Romania it is known as Tămâioasă Ottonel, whereas Muscat Blanc is called Tămâioasă Alba and Muscat of Alexandria, Tămâioasă Românească.
+In Bulgaria it is known as Tamyanka, in Serbia as Tamyanka or Tamjanika/Tamnjanika, and in Romania as Tămâioasă Ottonel, whereas Muscat Blanc is called Tămâioasă Alba and Muscat of Alexandria, Tămâioasă Românească.
 In Hungary where it is widely grown Muscat Ottonel is called Muskotály while Muscat Blanc, grown almost exclusively around Tokaj, is called Lunel or Sárga Muskotály (yellow Muscat).
 Many of these eastern European Muscat-based wines have little to recommend them other than a vague grapiness but the number of exceptions is increasing.

 Although Muscat Blanc was the original Muscat of Alsace, Muscat Ottonel has been usurping that position because it is so much easier to grow.
 Serious Muscat d'Alsace is more difficult to find than serious Alsace wines made from Riesling, Pinot Gris and Gewurztraminer but they do exist.